xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience_old.md

 ## Contract and non-contract shipping

-When shipping orders with Canada Post, your workflow will depend on whether you are using contract or non-contract services (This needs to be defined in the module settings).
+When shipping orders with Canada Post, your workflow will depend on whether you are using contract or non-contract services (This needs to be defined in the addon settings).

 For **contract** shipping, you will need to take the following steps: